dirko/dirko.github.io/_posts/2016-04-02-Bidirectional-LSTMs-with-Keras.md

 For example if the current word is `new` then it is probably not a named entity, except if the next word is `york`.

-Once again there are different ways to do this - you can do a pass through the sequence before labelling, or you can have RNNs going forward and backwards simultaneously as with a BiRNN.
+Once again there are different ways to do this---you can do a pass through the sequence before labelling, or you can have RNNs going forward and backwards simultaneously as with a BiRNN.